 While non-genetic factors like age (levels are usually lower in older men), body mass index (BMI), and smoking are known to influence blood testosterone levels, genes also play a role.
 A study in male twins showed that genetics accounts for up to 65% of the variation in blood testosterone between individuals.
 However, up until this month, very little was known about the genetic factors responsible for this variation.

 In a new study published in PLoS Genetics, researchers from the CHARGE Sex Hormone Consortium analyzed DNA from over 14,000 men of European descent and identified SNPs associated with low blood testosterone.
-The authors reported that the G version of rs12150660 near the SHBG gene was associated with lower blood testosterone levels.
-They also found that the T version of rs6258, located within SHBG, was independently linked to lower levels of testosterone.
+The authors reported that a variant near the SHBG gene was associated with lower blood testosterone levels.

-Previous studies identified associations between variants in SHBG and lower levels of the SHBG protein and are included in our Sex Hormone Regulation report.
-The new study by the CHARGE consortium builds on these earlier findings by pinpointing additional factors and elucidating some of the biological reasons for their effects.
+The new study by the CHARGE consortium builds on earlier findings by pinpointing additional factors and elucidating some of the biological reasons for their effects.
 The authors suggest that the genetic factors identified thus far have effects comparable to non-genetic factors on testosterone levels and could be used clinically to identify men who are at risk for low testosterone levels.
 Says lead author Professor Claes Ohlsson from the University of Gothenburg: “It is very interesting that the genetic contribution of the identified genetic variants to testosterone concentrations is substantial.”

 SNPwatch gives you the latest news about research linking various traits and conditions to individual genetic variations.
 These studies are exciting because they offer a glimpse into how genetics may affect our bodies and health; but in most cases, more work is needed before this research can provide information of value to individuals.
 For that reason it is important to remember that like all information we provide, the studies we describe in SNPwatch are for research and educational purposes only.
 SNPwatch is not intended to be a substitute for professional medical advice; you should always seek the advice of your physician or other appropriate healthcare professional with any questions you may have regarding diagnosis, cure, treatment or prevention of any disease or other medical condition.